jjvanzon/JJs-Reference-Architecture/patterns-other.md

 ﻿---
-title: "⚙️ Patterns | Other"
+title: "⚙️ Patterns: Other"
 ---

 `[ Draft ]`

-⚙️ Patterns | Other
+⚙️ Patterns: Other
 ===================

 [back](patterns.md)